Staten Island's Best Restaurants

 What you’re getting: The menu varies week to week, so ask your waiter for the chef’s recs.
-Be advised that its business hours are “Wednesday through Sunday from 3pm until everyone goes home!”
+And keep your fingers crossed for the coniglio con patate.

 Why you’re going: Because its modern take on traditional pub fare is as gut-busting as it is creative, and the eclectic brew and cocktail selection ain’t bad either.

-What you’re getting: The Honky Tonk burger -- two 10oz premium chuck patties, cheddar cheese, bacon, and fried onions, topped with freshly pulled short rib and BBQ sauce, and then stuffed between two toasted brioche buns.
+What you’re getting: The Honky Tonk burger -- two 10-ounce premium chuck patties, Cheddar cheese, bacon, and fried onions, topped with freshly pulled short rib and BBQ sauce, and then stuffed between two toasted brioche buns.

 Why you’re going: Staten Island is home to one of the largest Sri Lankan communities, which means there are ample spots to sample the cuisine.
 And although most will direct you to well-known Lakruwana, this Tompkinsville pick is the ultimate underdog.

 What you’re getting: Chef Sanjay Handapangoda’s lamprie (rice and a variety of meat, curried vegetables, and cashews toppings steamed in a banana leaf), which is made using a 300-year-old recipe and spices imported from Sri Lanka.
 Pair it with a String Hopper -- kottu with chicken curry and a mango lassi (a yogurt-based drink).